 Bollywood actor Irrfan Khan dies after long battle with cancer

-Mumbai, Apr 29: Irrfan Khan, one of the most versatile actor in Hindi cinema passed away on Wednesday at Kokilaben Hospital in Mumbai while battling a rare cancer.
+Mumbai, Apr 29: Irrfan Khan, one of the most versatile actor in Hindi cinema passed away on Wednesday at Kokilaben Hospital in Mumbai while battling rare cancer.
 He was 54.

 The "Maqbool" actor, who was diagnosed with neuroendocrine tumour in 2018, lost his mother in Jaipur just four days ago.
 He was admitted to the intensive care unit of the Kokilaben Dhirubhai Ambani Hospital with a colon infection.